cs-sst/cs-sst.github.io/nivelle/implementation/index.md

 outside of geometric resolution.
 In order to make this possible, the constraint solver can be download independently.
 The implementation is in portable C++(11).
-The solver reads input from a specified ile, and prints outpout into stdout, either UNSAT, or SAT and a satisfying substitution.
+The solver reads input from a specified file, and prints output into stdout, either `UNSAT`, or `SAT` and a satisfying substitution.
 It can be called with option `-cnf`, which will cause it to transform the problem to CNF (Dimacs format) without trying to solve it.

 The input format is similar
-to DIMACS format for first-order logic, it is described in Section 7 of [this article](GCSP.pdf), which also describes a description of the matching algorithm used.
+to DIMACS format for first-order logic, it is described in Section 7 of [this article](GCSP.pdf), which also contains a description of the matching algorithm used.

 [These](geo2018gcsp.tar.gz) are the sources.